-Why might I need specific footwear after my operation?
+Why might I be given specific footwear?

 You may be given special footwear to protect the foot and allow the surgical site to heal well.
 A variety of postoperative footwear is used depending on your surgical procedure.
 This will be discussed with you by your consultant and a member of the physiotherapy team.